 If there is already an established MSRP session between the two parties allowing the transport of CPM events, the sending party SHOULD use this session to send the CPM event.
 Otherwise:

-If the size of the CPM event is less than or equal to 1300 bytes, then the CPM event sender SHALL generate a SIP MESSAGE request according to the rules and procedures of [RFC3428].
+If Pager Mode (including Legacy Pager Mode and Super Pager Mode) is used then the CPM event sender SHALL generate a SIP MESSAGE request according to the rules and procedures of [RFC3428].
 The CPM event sender: